la2050/archive/_projects/2015/colossi-crowd-gaming.md

    Other competition includes the things sports venues are already doing to get people engaged.
 However, pretty much all of them are limited in their interactivity or participation levels and fall flat.
 'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': n/a
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- To roll it out quickly yet polished, an initial limited implementation of our technology and content in several major sports venues is predicted to cost about $91,700.
-Being a for-profit business, at that point we should be fairly self-sustaining.
-The remaining money would be used to improve the overall experience for users.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Salary (Office & Overhead) - $ 25,000
-   Outside Services (contractors)  $13,300
-   Supplies (off and operation)  $1,000
-   Server Costs  $1,000
-   Advertising  $3,200
-   Car, Delivery and Travel  $4,000
-   Accounting and Legal  $5,000
-   Utilities  $3,000
-   Insurance  $ 500
-   Taxes (real estate etc.)  $44,000

-   Total - $100,000
 How do you plan to scale the success of your proposal?: >- Once we're in one sports venue, we'll continue to spread to the others fairly easily due to their competitive nature.